 Whatever the causes of bad breath, smelly breath can be a genuine nuisance.
 It can make you feel self-conscious and is considered by many as a social taboo.
 Whether you think you might need some help freshening your breath, or if you’re just curious about the causes of bad breath, this article will be able to shed some light on the subject for you as we explore 5 causes of bad breath.

-Bad breath can have many possible causes, but the good news is that a lot of them have easy fixes as well, such as knowing how to use an electric toothbrush correctly.
+Bad breath can have many possible causes, but the good news is that a lot of them have easy fixes as well, such as investing in one of the best electric toothbrushes to take your routine to the next level.
 So if you follow some of the steps below, you might find that some simple lifestyle changes could help you achieve fresh breath that lasts all day.

 We’ve spoken to two dentists, Dr. Inna Chern and Dr. Anjali Rajpal, to ask them about the leading causes of bad breath and how they advise their patients to treat them.
 Dr. Chern earned her dental degree at the Stony Brook University of Dentistry and now practices in New York City.
 Dr. Rajpal received her Doctorate in Medical Dentistry from Tufts University in Boston, MA.
 She currently practices in Beverly Hills and works to blend art and science into cosmetic dentistry.